LuuTung0102/TheWord/README.md

 3. Choose save folder
 4. Wait for processing (< 5 seconds)
 5. Success dialog with option to open folder

 ---

+## 🗺️ Address Input Guide

+### How to Use Address Fields

+**Province Selection:**
+1. Click or focus on Province field
+2. Type to search (e.g., "Đắk Lắk")
+3. Use Arrow keys to navigate suggestions
+4. Press Enter or click to select

+**Ward Selection:**
+1. After selecting Province, Ward field becomes active
+2. Type to search within selected province
+3. Select from dropdown

+**Village Input (Flexible):**
+1. After selecting Ward, Village field becomes active
+2. **Option A - Select from list:**
+   - If ward has villages in database, dropdown shows suggestions
+   - Type to filter, select from list
+3. **Option B - Manual input:**
+   - If no suggestions OR village not in list
+   - Simply type the village name directly
+   - Press Enter or Tab to move to next field
+4. **Your manual entry will be saved** and can be reused later

+**Tips:**
+- Use Tab key to quickly move between fields
+- Press Escape to close dropdown
+- Manual village entries are fully supported in data reuse
+- Address format saved as: "Village, Ward, Province"

+---